Culture / Book Club

 Release date: September 11, 2026

 A new generation is getting its own Sense & Sensibility.
-Starring Daisy Edgar-Jones, Esmé Creed-Miles and George MacKay, this adaptation promises a sharper, more youthful lens on Austen’s story of love, restraint and social pressure – particularly considering the screenplay was written by Australia's own Diana Reid.
+Starring Daisy Edgar-Jones, Esmé Creed-Miles and George MacKay, this adaptation promises a sharper, more youthful lens on Austen’s story of love, restraint and social pressure – particularly considering the screenplay was written by Australia's own Diana Reid (who we had sit down with us for our March Book Club to talk all things Austen).
 We can't wait to be re-introduced to the Dashwood sisters.

 4. Verity by Colleen Hoover